 Respiratory Syncytial Virus (RSV) viral protein translation inhibitors

 Respiratory syncytial virus (RSV) is the leading cause of lower respiratory tract infection (LRTI) in infants, young children (up to the age of 5) and adults above the age of 65.
-In both children and adults, the disease is associated with high rate of hospitalization (~10% of patients per year), and with relatively high mortality rate (0.5% of infected patients).
-In the USA, RSV infection is responsible for 18% of all respiratory illness in children aged <5 years and 20% of all hospitalizations.
+In both children and adults, the disease is associated with high rates of hospitalization (~10% of patients per year), and with relatively high mortality rates (0.5% of infected patients).
+In the U.S., RSV infection is responsible for 18% of all respiratory illness in children aged <5 years and 20% of all hospitalizations.
 Despite the significant medical need, there is no vaccine or effective treatment currently available for RSV infection.

-Several compound clusters identified as reducing RSV translation and viral load in target cells.
+Three compound series were identified for reducing RSV translation and viral load in target cells.

 A new strategy for the discovery of anti-viral drugs

-- We monitor RSV’s immediate early genes (IEGs) translation by using singular pairs of labeled tRNAIle and tRNAIle isoforms
+- We monitor RSV’s immediate early genes (IEGs) translation by using a signature pair of labeled tRNA isoforms.

-- A diverse library of 100,000 compounds was screened, generating a set of 20 million images. - Big data analysis using our cloud-based software and proprietary image analysis and machine learning algorithms identified “hits”, compounds that inhibit the production of viral proteins
+- A diverse library of 100,000 compounds was screened, generating a set of 20 million images.
+Big data analysis using our cloud-based software and proprietary image analysis and machine learning algorithms identified “hits,” which are compounds that inhibit the production of viral proteins.

-- Hit compounds were shown to be specific to RSV translation, not inhibiting general protein translation
+- Hit compounds were shown to be specific to RSV translation and did not inhibit general protein translation.

 1. PSM Screen: Target-specific tRNA pair